 Have you seen classes with a method

 isValid() or something similar?
 You most definitely have seen and even used such classes.
 Maybe you have even written such a method yourself.
-But is it a good idea to allow objects with invalid state?
+But it’s usually not a good idea to allow objects with invalid state.

 What does valid or invalid mean?

-I can think at least of two meanings of validity of an object:
+I can think at least of two meanings of the validity of an object:

 - It is invalid for a certain purpose, e.g. a credit card that is past the validity date or a string that can not be used as ISBN or a key that does not fit into the lock.

 - A broken object that can not be used at all, at least not in the current state.

 Invalid for a specific purpose

 The first form of validity usually does not really belong to the objects that need to be tested.
 It depends on the purpose, or, in programmer speak, on the algorithm that uses the object, whether or not an object is valid for its purpose.
 Therefore, the algorithm itself or some functionality related to it should do the testing, not the object under test.

 Often enough, there is more than one form of purpose a thing can serve, and there can be more of one form of validity.
 An extreme example is a string that can be used as ISBN number.
 You’d never write a

 string::isValid() method, simply because it does not mean anything.
 You also would not write a